Rachel Riley Wins Defamation Ruling Against Laura Murray - Guido Fawkes

 Murray went on “Today Jeremy Corbyn went to his local mosque for Visit My Mosque Day, and was attacked by a Brexiteer.” adding for good measure “Rachel Riley tweets that Corbyn deserves to be violently attacked because he is a Nazi.”
 Riley, who is Jewish and has been an outspoken critic of the Labour party’s management of antisemitism complaints, is suing Murray for £50,000 in damages, calling her words “an appalling distortion of the truth”.
 Murray claimed she was simply expressing an opinion in the tweet and it was not defamatory.
 The judge ruled it should go ahead for a full defamation hearing.
 The arguments were quite complicated and you can read the full ruling here.

-Laura Murray, who Guido kids you not, now manages complaints against Labour for the party, may now have to prove that it is true that Rachel Riley would support violent action against Mr Corbyn, in order to defend the £50,000 libel case.
-Do not worry that Laura Murray is a penniless Corbynista, up against a rich celebrity, she is the daughter of Andrew Murray, the aristo communist Corbyn adviser and her mother finances the Communist Party.
+Laura Murray, who Guido kids you not, now manages complaints against Labour for the party, will now have to prove that it is true that Rachel Riley would support violent action against Mr Corbyn or possibly lose £50,000.
+Do not worry that Laura Murray is a penniless Corbynista up against a rich celebrity, she is the daughter of Andrew Murray, the aristo communist Corbyn adviser and her mother finances the Communist Party.
 She gave Laura a £1.3 million home, neatly avoiding inheritance tax.
-So if Murray loses she can just sell the property…
+So if Murray loses, she can just sell the property…